 Activities to be Performed

-- Examine the disaster recovery plan and any other documents that show how the district has prepared for the event of a disaster.
-List the major components of the plan and how the plan ensures business continuity following a disaster.
+- Examine the disaster recovery plan and any other documents that show how the district has prepared for disaster.
+List the major components of the plan and how it ensures business continuity following a disaster.
 In the absence of a formal plan, determine what elements of a plan are in place and what still remains to be done.

-- Examine and describe the district's Web site.
-Compile a list of information the district provides on its Web site.
-If the district does not have a Web site, outline what the district needs to do to set up a Web site.
+- Examine and describe the district's Web site, compiling a list of information it provides.
+If the district does not have a Web site, outline what the district needs to do to set one up.

 What type of computer hardware does the appraisal district have?
-What type of software does the district have?
+What type of software does it have?
 Does the software have a module for the appraisal of real property?
-Does the software have a module for personal property?
-Does the system allow more than one year of appraisal history on-line?
+Does it have a module for personal property appraisal?
+Does the system store more than one year of appraisal history online?
 Does the district have a workstation for each staff member?
-Does the district have an appraisal system that uses a relational database for data storage?
-How often does the district evaluate its technology and what type of technology refresh schedule does the district have?
+Does the district's system use a relational database for data storage?
+How often does the district evaluate its technology and what type of technology refresh schedule does it have?
 Does the district's current information technology meet its appraisal and mapping needs?

 Disaster recovery planning

-How is disaster and recovery planned?
+How is disaster recovery planned?
 Evaluated?
 Tested?
-Is data regularly stored offsite in light of the recent increase in disasters involving floods, tornadoes and fires?
+Is information regularly stored offsite, in light of the recent increase in disasters involving floods, tornadoes and fires?
 Has the district developed appropriate physical safeguards and backup provisions?
-What off-site storage is used?
+What offsite storage is used?
 Has the district developed a disaster recovery plan?
-How does the district maintain its backup schedule?
-Are there other areas that should be backed up?
+How does it maintain its backup schedule?
+Should other areas be backed up?
 Have the recovery procedures been tested?

 How does the current disaster recovery plan address:

-How does the immediate response section of the plan address evacuation, missing/damage reports, and calls for official help?
-How does the incident control/evaluation section of the plan address establishing a command center, security of physical plant and data and damage assessment?
+How does the immediate response section of the plan address evacuation, missing/damage reports and calls for official help?
+How does the incident control/evaluation section of the plan address the establishment of a command center, security of physical plant and data and damage assessment?
 How will staff, vendors and customers be notified of the disaster?

 What pre-planning measures have been taken to restore critical business functions?
 Where will the administration establish its new location if the administration building is destroyed or unusable?
-Where will supplies and office equipment come from?
+Where will supplies and office equipment be obtained?
 How does the district intend to restore lost transactions or recreate critical paper documents such as appraisal records?
 How will the remaining data be validated?

-Is there a security system?
-Does the district maintain data security and integrity including an audit trail of changes in records that affect assessments?
-Does the district's systems adequately address privacy and security?
+Does the district maintain data security and integrity, including an audit trail of changes in records that affect assessments?
+Do the district's systems adequately protect privacy and security?
 What security software does the district use?
-Does the district have a firewall and virus protection software?
+Does it have a firewall and virus protection software?
 Are the server and each personal computer protected from unauthorized use?

 Does the district have a Web site?
-What is the address of the Web site?
-What information is included on the Web site?
-Appraisal roll?
+What is its address?
+What information does it offer?
+Does it provide the appraisal roll?
 Diagrams of property?
 Maps?
-Is the Web site user-friendly and easy to navigate?
-Is the information accurate?
-How often is the Web site updated and who updates the Web site?
+Is the site user-friendly and easy to navigate?
+Is its information accurate?
+How often is the site updated and who updates it?

-All appraisal districts in Texas are required by law to post various notices, send various reports to the taxing units and to the state, and comply with a host of laws, rules and regulations.
+All Texas appraisal districts are required by law to post various notices; send various reports to the taxing units and to the state; and comply with a host of laws, rules and regulations.
 Appraisal districts have three primary functions: property discovery, property listing and property appraisal.
-Although much attention is placed on the appraisal process itself, the administrative functions of discovery and listing are equally important to accurate and timely appraisal.
+Although the appraisal process is the CAD's prime mission, the administrative functions of discovery and listing are equally important to accurate and timely appraisal.

-The chief appraiser has legal responsibilities for preparing the appraisal roll within a statutory time frame.
+The chief appraiser is responsible for preparing the appraisal roll within a statutory time period.

 - Copies of all state mandated forms and applications currently used by the district for the last two years

-- Documentation showing evidence of timely compliance with certification of tax rolls to each taxing unit in the district over the last three years
+- Documentation showing evidence of timely compliance with the certification of tax rolls to each taxing unit over the last three years

-- Documentation showing compliance with the deadline for delivery of applications for special appraisal and exemptions requiring annual applications
+- Documentation showing compliance with the deadline for delivery of applications for special appraisals and exemptions requiring annual applications

 - Documentation showing timely compliance with all state reporting requirements